ALL

 I find it hard to undress in front of my partner—what can I do?

-Many people feel different about their bodies and may not show their bodies to their partners on purpose.
-They might not even look at their body in the mirror.
+Many people feel different about their bodies after a cancer diagnosis or treatment and might not even look at their own body in the mirror.
 If you don’t look at your body, the fear of facing your body changes can often get worse.
-The more you avoid doing this—the harder it gets.
+The more you avoid doing this, the harder it gets.
 Try looking at yourself as early as possible after your treatment, even if you just start with a few seconds and work your way up to getting more comfortable.

-When partners love each other, it often doesn’t matter what you look like naked.
+You may feel like you can’t show your body to your partner.
+When partners love each other, it doesn’t matter what you look like naked.
 This love doesn’t change because people’s bodies change.
-If you don’t let your partner see you semi-clothed or naked, they’re missing an important and pleasurable sensual experience.
+If you don’t let your partner see you semi-clothed or naked, you are missing an important and pleasurable sensual experience as a couple.

-If this is hard for you, start slowly, like in a darker room or by covering some of your body parts that you’re less comfortable showing.
+If it is hard for you to undress or show your partner your naked body, start slowly, like in a darker room or by covering some of your body parts that you’re less comfortable showing.
 You can slowly start to show more over time as you get more comfortable with your body.
 If you’re uncomfortable being undressed and this prevents you from being sexual with your partner, you can try having sex with some clothes on.

 Talk with your partner about how you feel, especially if you’re concerned about what your partner thinks.
 You may find it reassuring to hear from your partner that you’re still loved and cherished even if you’re worried about how you look.
 Many people need to feel comfortable with themselves before they’re comfortable in front of their partner.